Resources

 The term mobile payments can be confusing at best for both business merchants and customers.
 How so?
 That’s because the term is used interchangeably to refer to both mobile card readers that accept payments and mobile payments themselves.

 On the other side, mobile payments are electronic payments made via a mobile device rather than a credit card or debit card.
-The best and most popular mobile wallets are commonly operated by Apple Pay for iPhone or iOS devices and Samsung Pay or Google Pay for Android phones or devices.
+The best and most popular mobile wallets are operated commonly by Apple Pay for iPhone or iOS devices and Samsung Pay or Google Pay for Android phones or devices.
 These mobile wallets can be added to either tablets or mobile phones, enabling customers to tap on a POS device to complete their credit card or debit card transactions.

 For the purposes of this article, mobile payments will refer to any type of payment processing service performed from or via a mobile device to accept funds from customers.
 Mobile payments are made possible because of the best aPOS or mPOS technology.